Review: Atmospheric Noise: The Indefinite Urbanism of Los Angeles. By Marina Peterson. Durham NC: Duke University Press, 2021.

 Forthcoming (2022) in the Journal of the Society for American Music

 Sounding Home in the Unknown: Tracing Self Determination from the Streets to the Void

-Chapter contribution in the forthcoming edited volume, Sonic Identity at the Margins (Bloomsbury, 2021)
+Chapter contribution in Sonic Identity at the Margins (Bloomsbury, 2022)

 ABSTRACT: Upon first listen, clipping.’s record Splendor & Misery (2016) is a strange document: an Afrofuturist record that is as much Euro-American avant-garde as it is hip hop.
 In its swarms of beats, harsh noise, hip hop flow, and gospel it tells the story of an enslaved man lost among the stars.
 This chapter discusses the admixture of the record’s sound world and considers how the activity of listening is itself mobilized in the construction of the subject’s agency and self-determination.
 Constitutive of the self, listening also points the way to engagement with plurality and the political.
 With the void of the cosmos as a stand-in for the existential void of the human predicament—fated to make meaning in a cosmos to which humanity may have no consequence—Splendor & Misery reflects a type of a nihilist perspective that invites the listener to transcend annihilation and engage with the promise of the unknown.